ta2edchimp/BattleReporter/README.md

 to launch it.
 The installer asks for some basic information regarding your installation of BattleReporter, uses [Composer](http://getcomposer.org) to meet the requirements (it will be installed into the installation directory if not present), create the BattleReporter's own database tables and set up the primary admin's user account.

-After the basic installation, you should download and import the tables `mapSolarSystems`, `invGroups` and `invTypes` from [Steve Ronuken/fuzzysteve's EVE SDE MySQL Dump](https://www.fuzzwork.co.uk/dump/latest/) as they are mandatory for BattleReporter to work.
+## Acknowledgements & Legal Stuff

+BattleReporter uses parts of [CCPs](http://www.ccpgames.com/) EVE Online SDE, specifically [Steve Ronuken/fuzzysteve's EVE SDE MySQL-port Dump](https://www.fuzzwork.co.uk/dump/latest/).

 _to be continued ..._